 John Smith to Smith LLC is not acceptable

-Section E - Supporting Documentation Required
+Section D Supporting Documentation Required

 The following are acceptable forms of verification.
 You are only required to submit one of the acceptable forms of documentation for any category.

 Vessel specification documentation (Please Note: All documentation must include the name and documentation number of the vessel)